-Sprouted spelt may be the tastiest and most nutritious organic ingredient you have never heard of – and using sprouted spelt in our Happie Pizza creates a healthier way to eat pizza!
+Organic Sprouted Spelt may be the tastiest and most nutritious organic ingredient you have never heard of – and using Organic Sprouted Spelt Flour in our Happie Organic Sprouted Spelt Crust Packs and Happie Cheese Pizzas creates a healthier way to eat pizza!

-As its name suggests, sprouted spelt is (ahem) spelt that has sprouted.
+As its name suggests, sprouted spelt is spelt that has been sprouted.
 Okay… so what does that even mean?

-Spelt is a special type of grain – we’ll talk more about it in a minute – that has just begun to germinate, or sprout.
+The grain is soaked in warm water for 8 hours opening the hard hull so the body can easily digest and absorb all the healthy nutrients.
+Sprouted spelt is a special type of grain that has just begun to germinate, or sprout.
 Healthcare and nutrition professionals continue to discover the health benefits of using sprouted grains to make flour.

 The benefits of sprouted grain

-Sprouting is a way to naturally force grains to germinate.
+Sprouting is a way to naturally make the grains germinate.
 The germination process breaks down some of the starch in grains; breaking down starch in this way makes the nutrients more available for absorption by the human body.

 The germinating process also breaks down phytate, which is a form of phytic acid.
 Phytate and phytic acid are known as “anti-nutrient” because of the way they prevent your body from absorbing iron, calcium, manganese, zinc, and other vitamins and minerals.
 Sprouting reduces the effect phytate and phytic acid have on blocking those minerals.